ntoane/WEATHER-FLOW/Readme.md

 'source myenv/bin/activate'

-* Install all necerssary dependencies and modules in requirements_all.txt
+* Install all necessary dependencies and modules in requirements_all.txt

 'pip3 install -r requirements_all.txt'

-# Experiments :
+# Experiments:

+*Only use the following command for all training, HPO and evaluation experiments with the models.
+Change the default configuration in the config.yaml file for the intended option of either training or performing HPO or evaluating the models to true.*

+python3 main.py --config config.yaml

+### More details on Training, performing HPO and evaluating Models

-## Training Models Using Optimal Hyper-Parameters
+***Training Models Using Optimal Hyper-Parameters***

+For TCN:
-Baseline HPO across 21 weather stations on [3, 6, 9, 12, 24] hour forecasting horizon:
+Baseline training across 21 weather stations on [3, 6, 9, 12, 24] hour forecasting horizon.

-'python3 main.py --train_tcn=True'
+For GWN:

-GWN GNN HPO on [3, 6, 9, 12, 24] hour forecasting horizon:
+GWN GNN HPO on [3, 6, 9, 12, 24] hour forecasting horizon.

-'python3 main.py --train_gwn=True'

-## Random-Search Hyper-Parameter Optimisation(HPO)
+***Performing Random-Search Hyper-Parameter Optimisation(HPO)***

+For TCN:
-Baseline HPO across 21 weather stations on 24 hour forecasting horizon:
+Baseline HPO across 21 weather stations on 24 hour forecasting horizon.

-'python3 main.py --tune_tcn=True'
+For GWN:

-GWN GNN HPO on 24 hour forecasting horizon:
+GWN GNN HPO on 24 hour forecasting horizon.

-'python3 main.py --tune_gwn=True'

-## Evaluate Models' Performance(MSE, RMSE, MAE, SMAPE)
+***Evaluating Models' Performance(MSE, RMSE, MAE, SMAPE)***

+For TCN:
-Evaluation across 21 weather stations on [3, 6, 9, 12, 24] hour forecasting horizon:
+Evaluation across 21 weather stations on [3, 6, 9, 12, 24] hour forecasting horizon.

-'python3 main.py --eval_tcn=True'
+For GWN:
 GWN GNN HPO on [3, 6, 9, 12, 24] hour forecasting horizon on each of the 21 weather stations:

-'python3 main.py --eval_gwn=True'

 ## Generate visualisation

+Sinply use following command but remember to set default value for geoVis == True

- python3 main.py --geoVis=True --modelVis=GWN --horizonVis=3 --splitVis=0
+python3 main.py --config config.yaml